danibyay/my_robot/README.md

 Use the commands of teleop shown in the console to move the robot around, and watch in RViz how the arrows are pointing to where amcl thinks the robot is.

 ![](ref_images/greenArrow.png)

+### Mapping

+A 3d and 2d Map database was generated and is available on the following [link](https://drive.google.com/open?id=17e9LTf1pOaFlWJcLHDnNRBaxhiwc3kOz) due to size restrictions.